joshuadlima/A-Simplified-Graph-Based-Navigation-System/README.md

 # Introduction
-A dynamic web application developed using Django and styled with Tailwind CSS.
+A dynamic web application developed using Django, Folium (library for map demonstration) and styled with Tailwind CSS.
 This project seamlessly integrates and demonstrates graphing algorithms such as A* search, Depth-First Search (DFS), and Graph concepts like Degree Centrality.

 # To run the virtual environment